 Cow's milk protein allergy is one of the most common food allergies seen in children.
 It is most commonly seen during the first year of life.
+Many children who have been allergic to cow's milk protein become tolerant to it by the time they are 5 years old.

 What is cow's milk protein allergy?